Birdwatching Safari Tour in Ghana

 Accommodation- Standard Jukwa Lodge

-As we arrive in the late afternoon we settle into our camp before heading out for early evening birding where we hope to see Frasers and Akun Eagle Owls.
-Your guide will also be looking for the legendary Nkulengu Rail, one of our previous tour participants was the first person ever to get a picture of this species during one of our tours in 2011.
+As we arrive in the late afternoon, we settle into our camp before heading out for some early evening birding, where we hope to see Fraser's and Akun Eagle-owls.
+Your guide will also be looking for the legendary Nkulengu Rail - one of our previous tour participants was the first person ever to get a picture of this species during one of our tours in 2011.
 Our evening will be spent at our camp enjoying the atmosphere of being at one with nature.

-There are some special species found in this area and new birds we hope to see include Marsh Tchagra, Compact Weaver, Double-spurred Francolin, Oriole Warbler, Red-headed Quelea, Black-rumped Waxbill and if we are lucky Yellow-winged Pytillia, Wilsons Indigobird and African Wattled Lapwing.
+There are some special species found in this area and new birds we hope to see include Marsh Tchagra, Compact Weaver, Double-spurred Francolin, Oriole Warbler, Red-headed Quelea and Black-rumped Waxbill.
+If we are lucky, we may see Yellow-winged Pytillia, Wilson's Indigobird and African Wattled Lapwing.
 We continue back towards Jukwa and return to our hotel of a few nights earlier to relax and reflect on another great day's birding.

 Accommodation- Standard Jukwa Lodge